inessousacaldas/voyager/README.md

 ### Alien
 - [ ] Follows the player and shoots at him
-- [ ] Improved aim, as the game progresses.
+- [ ] Improved aim, as the game progresses

 ### Other TODO List
 - [ ] Highscores